emeasee/ajoto-2014/wp-content/plugins/wordfence/readme.txt

 5. If you're technically minded, this is the under-the-hood view of Wordfence Security options where you can fine-tune your security settings.

 == Changelog ==

+= 5.0.7 =
+* Feature: Immediately block IP if hacker tries any of the following usernames.
+(Comma separated list that you can specify on the Wordfence options page)
+* Feature: Exclude exact URL's from caching.
+Specifically, this allows you to exclude the home page which was not possible before.
+* Feature: Exclude browsers or partial browser matches and specific cookies from caching.
+* Fix: Fixed issue where /.. dirs would be included in certain scandir operations.
+* Fix: logHuman function was not analyzing user-agent strings correctly which would allow some crawlers that execute JS to be logged as humans.
+* Fix: Removed ob_end_clean warnings about empty buffers when a human is being logged.
+* Fix: Removed warning in lib/wfCache.php caused by unset $_SERVER['QUERY_STRING'] when we check it.
+* Fix: Fixed "logged out as ''" blank username logout messages.
+* Fix: Improved security of config cache by adding a PHP header to file that we strip.
+Already secure because we have a .htaccess denying access, but more is better.
+* Fix: Falcon Engine option to clear Falcon cache when a post scheduled to be published in future is published.
+* Fix: Fixed Heartbleed scans hanging.

+= 5.0.6 =
+* Feature: Prevent discovery of usernames through '?/author=N' scans.
+New option under login security which you can enable.
+* Fix: Introduced new global hash whitelist on our servers that drastically reduces false positives in all scans especially theme and plugin scans.
+* Fix: Fixed issue that corrupted .htaccess because stat cache would store file size and cause filesize() to report incorrect size when reading/writing .htaccess.
+* Fix: Fixed LiteSpeed issue where Falcon Engine would not serve cached pages under LiteSpeed and LiteSpeed warned about unknown server variable in .htaccess.
+* Fix: Fixed issue where Wordfence Security Network won't block known bad IP after first login attempt if "Don't let WordPress reveal valid users in login errors" option is not enabled.
+* Fix: Sites installed under a directory would sometimes see Falcon not serving cached docs.
+* Fix: If you are a premium customer and you have 2FA enabled and your key expires, fixed issue that may have caused you to get locked out.
+* Improvement: If your Premium API key now expires, we simply downgrade you to free scanning and continue rather than disabling Wordfence.
+* Improvement: Email warnings a few days before your Premium key expires so you have a chance to upgrade for uninterrupted service.

+= 5.0.5 =
+* Fix: Removed mysql_real_escape_string because it’s deprecated.
+Using WP’s internal escape.
+* Fix: Wordfence issues list would be deleted halfway through scan under certain conditions.
+* Fix: Connection tester would generate php error under certain conditions.

+= 5.0.4 =
+* Feature: We now scan for the infamous heartbleed openssl vulnerability using a non-intrusive scan method safe for production servers.
+* Improvement: We now check if .htaccess is writable and if not we give you rules to manually enable Falcon.
+* Improvement: Once Falcon is enabled, if we can’t write to .htaccess, we fall back to PHP based IP blocking.
+* Feature: You can now clear pages and posts from the cache on the list-posts page under each item or on their edit pages next to the Update button.
+* Fix: We now support sites who use a root URI but store their files and .htaccess in a subdirectory of the web root.
+* Fix: Added an additional filter to prevent crawlers like Bing who execute javascript from being logged as humans.
+* Fix: Changed the extension of the backup .htaccess to be .txt to avoid anti-virus software alerting on a download with .com extension.
+[Props to Scott N. for catching this]

 = 5.0.3 =
 * Removed ability to disable XML-RPC.
 The feature broke many mobile apps and other remote services.